tibor309/tibor309/README.md

 ## Hi, i'm tibor

 I'm a computer scientist, im 21, and trying to learn programming *slowly*.
 Yes, i'm a furry, but im not a zoo or a weird one.
 I like messing with tech, and software.
 Most of the time i'm online so if you wanna have a chat go ahead, i don't bite!
+Also please follow me on mastodon, i wanna leave twitter!

 <div id="badges", align="center">
   <a href="https://furry.engineer/@tibor">